 When notified of alleged bullying behaviour, school staff are required to:

-record the details of the allegations in [insert relevant location i.e. incident register, Compass, student file]; and
+record the details of the allegations in U-EducateUs; and

-inform [insert staff involved, i.e. the relevant Year Level Coordinator, Student Wellbeing Team, Assistant Principal, Principal].
+inform Team Leader and Principal.

-The [insert role i.e. Year Level Coordinator] is responsible for investigating allegations of bullying in a timely and sensitive manner.
-To appropriately investigate an allegation of bullying, the [insert role] may:
+The classroom teacher, Team Leader or Principal is responsible for investigating allegations of bullying in a timely and sensitive manner.
+To appropriately investigate an allegation of bullying, the classroom teacher, Team Leader or Principal may:

-speak to the students involved in the allegations, including the victim/s, the alleged perpetrator/s and any witnesses to the incidents
+speak to the students involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents

-speak to the parents of the students involved
+speak to the parents/carers of the students involved

 speak to the teachers of the students involved